agoose77/derpy/README.md

 This library provides both a simple tokeniser, and the parsing constructs required to build a parse tree from any given input and context free grammar.

-## What can this library be use for?
+## What can this library be used for?
 There are several scenarios in which one might write a lexer/parser.
-Such scenarios include transpiling between languages, modifying source code (such as decorating all functions starting with the name "funky"), writing a DSL, ...
+Such scenarios include transpiling between languages, modifying source code (such as decorating all functions starting with the name "funky"), writing a DSL ...

 ## Example parser
 ![Parser syntax](https://latex.codecogs.com/png.latex?\dpi{150}&space;\large&space;s&space;=&space;\epsilon&space;|&space;1&space;\cdot&space;s)